Healthy Homes Assessment Te Aro

 Te Aro Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Te Aro and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Te Aro and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that prove the compliance with any Healthy Homes Standard that apply or will be applicable to the rental property.
+• Property managers and landlords have to keep records that prove the compliance with all Healthy Homes Standard that apply or will be in force during the tenure of your rental home.

 From July 1st 2021

-• Private landlords and property managers have to make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any renewal, new or a change in lease.

 • All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of when the tenancy began.

-• All homes rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All households that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 From 1 July 2024